mrvenom17/SIHP1743-Pre-Qualifiers-/README.md

 # SIHP1743 -Pre-Qualifiers-
-Social Media Forensic Tool (SMFT)
+Scrappy The Media Scrapper
 Project Description:

-The Social Media Forensic Tool (SMFT) automates social media account examinations for investigations.
+The Scrappy The Media Scrapper automates social media account examinations for investigations.
 It extracts and organizes relevant data, minimizing human error and boosting efficiency.

 Key Features: